PrefectHQ/prefect/docs/guides/ci-cd.md

 Prefect provides its own GitHub Actions for [authentication](https://github.com/PrefectHQ/actions-prefect-auth) and [deployment creation](https://github.com/PrefectHQ/actions-prefect-deploy).
 These actions can simplify deploying with CI/CD when using `prefect.yaml`, especially in cases where a repository contains flows that are used in multiple deployments across multiple Prefect Cloud workspaces.

-Here's an example of integrating these actions into the workflow we created above:
+Here's an example of integrating these actions into the workflow above:

 ```yaml
 name: Deploy Prefect flow